A few months back, I did a blog on insider trading at the Congressional level and I uncovered something suspicious.

 I queried Chatgpt on the topic and it said:

-I could not find a reliable source that gives a complete count of how many times in the last 50 years a bill was introduced, passed by both houses, and signed into law (by the POTUS) on the very same day.
+I could not find a reliable source that gives a complete count of how many times in the last 50 years a bill was introduced, passed by both houses, and signed into law (by the POTUS (who, at the time, was obama) on the very same day.
 Such cases are very rare, and I found at least one example (S. 716 in 2013) but no comprehensive record.

 I mean, Congress really, REALLY wanted this bill to pass without a hitch in the worst way - and I really wonder why?